 The percent of COVID-19 cases with no symptoms is higher among children.
-More than one quarter (28%) of cases among children had no symptoms reported.
+One quarter (25%) of cases among children had no symptoms reported.

 63% of children with COVID-19 had known contact with somebody else who had COVID-19.